Heribert17/filehandling_extended/README.md

 Implements additional functions for filehandling.

-For detailed description see (https://heribert17.github.io/filehandling_extended/)
+For detailed description see the documentaion directory

 Tested with:
 * Python 3.10 and above